Privacy Policy

 To enhance your experience and provide tailored recommendations, we collect the following categories of data:

-• Personal Information (voluntarily provided): name or nickname, email address, phone number (used for one-time password authentication and optional SMS updates), dietary preferences.
+• Personal Information (voluntarily provided): name or nickname, email address, phone number (used for one-time password (OTP) authentication and optional SMS updates), dietary preferences.
+We may also collect your year of birth to verify your eligibility to use the Service, enforce minimum age requirements, and apply age-appropriate safeguards.

 • Location Data: Collected only with your explicit consent.
 See Section 5 (“Location Permissions”) for details.

-• Automatically Collected Data: device information (e.g., OS, model), interaction metrics (screens viewed, taps, session length), IP address and coarse location, crash logs, device push‑notification token, and analytics data via Google Firebase or similar tools.
+• Automatically Collected Data: device information (e.g., OS, model), interaction metrics (screens viewed, taps, session length), IP address and approximate (coarse) location derived from it, crash logs, diagnostics, device push‑notification token, and analytics data via Google Firebase or similar tools.
+This may include identifiers such as app instance IDs, Firebase Installation IDs (FID), and other device or app identifiers used for analytics, diagnostics, and service functionality.
+These identifiers are used to distinguish app instances, enable analytics, maintain security, and ensure proper functioning of the Service.

 • Third-party account data (with your consent): If you choose to sign in with Google, we receive your Google account name, email address, and profile picture.
 We use your name and profile image to create your Veggeo profile.
 These may appear in your public profile if you choose to make it visible to others.
 Your email address is never shown publicly.
 You can edit or remove this information at any time in your account settings.

 • We may obtain non-personal environmental or contextual data (for example, venue or weather information) from reputable third-party sources to improve recommendations.
-We do not receive your personal data from those providers.
+We do not receive personal data about you from those providers; only general or aggregated contextual information is provided.

 Cookies & SDKs

-We use non-essential cookies and SDKs only after your consent.
+Where required by applicable law, we obtain your consent before using non-essential cookies or similar technologies (including analytics SDKs).
 Manage choices any time via Cookie Settings; non-essential cookies are off by default until you opt in.
 See our separate Cookie Notice for details.

 3. How We Use Your Information